AlexArms/AlexArms/README.md

 - TSDuck / ffmpeg (did some research on transport streams over multicast feeds - load tested ffmpeg on company servers)
 - Gitlab Jobs (debugging and extending preexisting job)
 - Bash scripts (automating stuff like ffmpeg and tsduck commands)
-- Cron jobs
+- Cron jobs (one of those data pipelines)
 - Android Debugging Bridge and Android device testing
-- I greatly enjoy setting aliases for commands that are annoying or repetitive
+- I greatly enjoy setting aliases for commands that are annoying or repetitive - ex: just for fun, my git branch command is git brr

 <!--
 **AlexArms/AlexArms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.